 Why Major in English?

 • Interested in teaching?
 Everyone remembers their favorite English teacher!
-We offer the English major with Secondary Education Licensure.
+We offer the English major with Secondary Education (grades 6-12) Licensure.

-• Interested in writing for audiences outside of academia?
+• Interested in writing outside of academia?
 Check out our exciting new major, Public Writing and Rhetoric.

-• Think you have too many interests for just one major?
+• Too many interests for just one major?
 You're in luck!
-We have a broad major with specialization opportunities (e.g., areas in Writing, Literary Studies, or Cultural Studies).
+We have a broad major with specialization opportunities (areas like Writing, Literary Studies, or Cultural Studies).

 • Interested in remote learning?
 We now offer a fully online English major as a BA or BS degree!